Skip to content

 Connoisseurs and enthusiasts of tea are often on the search for unique and exciting flavors of true tea that engage the senses.
 Among the brilliant flavors that can be crafted from the single tea plant: Camellia Sinensis, muscatel flavors stand out for their sweet wine-like flavor notes.

-That's right: muscatel notes are usually associated with fine wines created from muscat grapes.
 Muscat grapes, which grow into a variety of shades, from pale white, yellow and pink to deep red and black shades, are used to brew some of the finest wines in the world First thriving in the Mediterranean region, muscat grapes have now evolved into diverse varieties and cultivars.
 Though such a range of muscat grapes exist, they all share the same captivating spicy and honey-like aroma, prized in fine wines.

-Intro to Muscat Notes in True Teas:
+Introduction to Muscat Notes in True Teas:

 Muscat notes in tea are generally elusive.
 They were first discovered during the second flush summer harvests of Darjeeling tea.
 Teas harvested from Nepal's high-altitude farms during the second flush also have distinct muscatel notes, such as our KTE Muscatel Reserve and our White Prakash white tea, an atypical white tea that is also sometimes referred to as silvery oolong.